-LightDensity XYZ is a self-installing, stand alone, Windows application, designed to enable conversion of film density data into XYZ profiles for use with LightSpace CMS, enabling the generation of accurate LUT for film projection emulation.
+LightDensity is designed to enable conversion of film density data into XYZ profiles for use with ColourSpace, enabling the generation of accurate Film Emulation LUTs, as well as creative Look LUTs.

-Before using LightDensity you will need to generate both film negative and print film density reading data, using a densitometer such as the X-Rite 310t, or Light Illusion's own SpecTD densitometer.
-This data generated needs to be in simple space delimited form, which can be generated manually, or fully automated if using a 310t or SpecTD densitometer.
+Before using LightDensity you will need to generate both film negative and print film density measurement data, using a densitometer such as the X-Rite 310T, or Light Illusion's own SpecTD densitometer.
+The data generated needs to be in simple space delimited form, which can be generated manually, or fully automated if using a 310T or SpecTD densitometer.

 0.0445 0.0310 0.0480